tyler-peirce/OceanOmics-draft-genomes/README.md

 ```

-At the end of the piepline you should have a directory structure like this, with results from BWA, depthsizer and busco in directories within the genome directory, and the results of Merqury will be within the kmers directory.
-To compile these results and push them to the SQL database, please refer to the instructions below for locations of the compilation scripts.
+At the end of the piepline you should have a directory structure as above, with results from BWA, depthsizer and busco in directories within the genome directory, and the results of Merqury will be within the kmers directory.

+To compile these results run the scripts 02a, 02b, and 02c and push them to the SQL database.

 # Data Back up and Auditing
-There are three scripts in the genomeQC directory for data back up and auditing.
+There are four scripts in the 05_backup_audit directory for data back up and auditing.
+These scripts will back up all data to acacia, as well as generate TSV files that show the size of each directory before and after backup to ensure the backup has completed properly.

 In order run:

-1. aws_final_backup.sh
-2. Data_Audit.sh  (leave out the acaica part at this stage)
-3. final-genome-backup.sh
-4. Data_Audit.sh (run the acacia part at this stage)

-These scripts will back up all data to acacia and to aws as well as generate CSV files that show the size of each directory before and after backup to ensure the backup has compleated properly.
+    00_check_files.sh - This script will check that you have all the files for every sample.
+Copy the tsv over to excel for easier visualisation.
+This script can be used at other times throughout the pipeline to track files.

+    01_Data_audit_local.sh - This will calculate the number of files and the size of each samples directory for the total workflow output in the output directory.

+    02_final-genome-backup.sh - This script will move the whole output directory over to acacia.
+NOTE: this moves everything, not copy, so no files will be left on your scratch.

+    03_Data_audit_acacia.sh - This script will caculate the number of files and the size of each samples directory on Acacia for comparison with the previous calculations.